deskofkyle/WaterLogging/README.md

 After some research, I concluded that there’s no accurate way to calculate water consumption using only weight.
 I opted for a rule-of-thumb calculation based on an article referenced below.
 This rule-of-thumb calculation has us divide the user’s weight (lbs) in half to determine a water consumption goal in ounces.
 I then need to convert this calculation to milliliters (mL) to store it in the `WaterGoalsStorage`.

 To calculate water goals, I created `WaterGoalGenerator` which has a dependency of `HealthQueryGenerator`.
 I wanted to create an abstraction of top of the health query generator to ensure my UI code did not have to directly interface with HealthKit.
-When `generateWaterGoal` is called, it will asynchronous make a call to HealthKit for the user’s last weight.
-With this weight, it will call the `waterGoal` function which uses the rule-of-thumb logic discussed above.
+When `generateWaterGoal` is called, it will make an asynchronous call to HealthKit for the user’s last weight and save a calculated goal

 When the `VisualizeWaterIntakeViewController` appears, I make a request to calculate the new goal.
 I do this each time the visualize tab appears.
 The query code will only execute if the user has authorized HealthKit.
-If we have to query HealthKit each time the visualize tab appears, this would be expensive.
 I would like to reduce the number of calls to HealthKit by limiting the amount of time we recalculate a new goal based on weight.

 **Rendering a Visualization**

-When the `VisualizeWaterIntakeViewController` appears, I make a request today’s water consumption.
-Performing the fetch request every time the controller appears was a trade-off I made.
-I wanted the visualization to update immediately after a record was entered.
-I would not want to fetch records every time the controller appears.
-In some future iteration, I would like to detect if new records have been entered and only refresh the tab if new entries occur.
-I could also proactively use `NotificationCenter` or some internal technique to only propagate changes to the visualization when new records are entered.

 After health authorization occurs, I use `NotificationCenter` to trigger a refresh to a new goal calculation based on the user’s weight.
 This allows us to create a new goal even if the `viewDidAppear` on the visualization tab is not called.